-While county placing agencies and county complete and CANS MHPs share assessments, each respective entity is expected to submit the CANS data to their respective lead State agencies.
-Specifically, county MHPs must submit the CANS data to DHCS for dually-served children, along with non-dually children, the served in accordance with DHCS' data submission specifications described in DHCS MHSUDS Information Notice 17-052.
-This also applies to CANS assessments that are initially completed by a county placing agency and then provided to a county MHP.
-Upon referral for SMHS, the county MHP must ensure that the county placing agency's CANS, including any updates, is entered into the MHP's database subsequent for submission to DHCS.
+While county placing agencies and county MHPs complete and share assessments, each respective entity is expected to submit the CANS data to their respective lead State agencies.
+Specifically, county MHPs must submit the CANS data to DHCS for dually served children, along with non-dually served children. accordance with DHCS' data submission specifications described in DHCS MHSUDS Information Notice 17-052.
+This also applies to initially CANS assessments that are completed by a county placing agency and then provided to a county MHP.
+Upon referral for SMHS, the county MHP must ensure that the county placing agency's CANS, including any updates, is entered into database the MHP's for subsequent submission to DHCS.